 Haptic feedback is the use of touch to communicate with users.
-Most people are familiar with the vibration in a mobile phone or the rumble in a game controller – but haptic feedback is much more than that.
+Most people know the feeling of a vibration in a mobile phone or the rumble in a game controller – but haptic feedback is much more than that.
 Robert Blenkinsopp, VP Engineering at Ultraleap, explains why.

 Human beings have five senses, but electronic devices communicate with us using predominantly just two: sight and hearing.

 Haptic feedback (often shortened to just haptics) changes this by simulating the sense of touch.
 Not only can you touch a computer or other device, but the computer can touch you back.